TobyKal/chat_with_paper/README.md

 # Chat with Paper: LLM Development Semi-sucess 📚🤖

-**Update**: This repo’s on hiatus.
+**Update**: This repo’s on pause ⏸.
 I’ve teamed up with Langchain for a new chapter.
 But this place?
 It’s a snapshot of my LLM journey. 📸

 ## About the Project 🛠️
 Chat with Paper was my quest to build an LLM app that would empower users to create stronger LLMs.
 I chose the path less traveled by skipping Langchain, aiming for a deeper dive into LLM tech. 🏊‍♂️